 As of Thursday, October 1, all restaurants and bars in Montreal will be closed for 28 days — with the exception of takeout and delivery.
 This includes outdoor terrasses.

 The news was shared yesterday evening at a news conference held by public health director Horacio Arruda, health and public safety minister Christian Dubé, and premier François Legault, who announced that as of midnight on October 1, the entire Montreal metropolitan area (including Laval and Longueuil) would be crossing into the “red” zone, the highest category in the province’s COVID-19 alert system.

-Quebec City and Chaudière-Appalaches were also classified “red,” and must observe the same health measures, which include the closing of restaurants and bars, as well as movie theatres and performance halls, and restrictions on visiting the homes of others.
+Quebec City and Chaudière-Appalaches were also classified “red” and must observe the same health measures, which include the closing of restaurants and bars, as well as movie theatres and performance halls, and restrictions on visiting the homes of others.

 “We looked at the results over the weekend and the number of cases has gone up significantly,” the premier said.
-“The situation is critical and we must put in place new measure right now.”
+“The situation is critical and we must put in place new measures right now.”

 On Sunday, 1,036 new COVID-19 cases were reported in the province, marking the highest daily uptick since May 6.
 On Monday, 750 new cases were reported.